 tl;dr There’s a new content type for H5P called AR Scavenger.
 It features Augmented Reality.
 You can download it here.

 Quite some time ago, Nele Hirsch approached me, asking if it was possible to create a content type in H5P that would allow to feature Augmented Reality (AR).
 From scratch?
 Quite a job!
 But in the wonderful world of open source software, there’s a framework called AFrame that allows you to use 3D models in a browser.
 And then there’s another framework called AR.js that builds upon AFrame and allows to blend 3D models into a device’s camera image.
 Nele pointed me towards that one.
-And now there’s AR Scavenger that builds upon AR.js and brings it all together with H5P.
-It’s fair to mention that now would probably not have been now but later if the Hamburg Open Online University (HOOU) and the HAW Hamburg in particular had not partially funded this initial version.
+And now there’s AR Scavenger that builds upon AR.js and blends it all with H5P.
+It’s fair to mention that the soultion would probably not have been finish done now – but later – if the Hamburg Open Online University (HOOU) and the HAW Hamburg in particular had not partially funded this initial version.

 What can I do with this?

 Just take a look!
 Here’s the content type that you can use right away, but you’d have to use it on a device that has a camera attached to it.
 Then just find the markers down below with your camera – either on another screen or print them on paper.

 This one should simply show you a True-False-Question, but on paper you could put any H5P content type here.

 This one should show you a 3D model of a duck that’s facing out of the marker, so if you have the marker on a screen, the duck should look right at you.